 3. Use of neuroimaging studies in the evaluation of back pain, including their indications, limitations, and cost.

 4. Natural history of important causes of back pain, especially those which require urgent attention (e.g., cauda equina syndrome, epidural abscess, spinal metastasis) and those which do not (e.g., strain, minor disc herniation).

 5. Effectiveness of different therapies for various etiologies.

-6. Describe approaches to limiting disability and chronicity.
+6. Approaches to limit disability and chronicity.

 - elicitation of key elements of the history helpful in establishing etiology

-- ruling out “must-not-miss” causes
+- exclusion of “must-not-miss” causes

-- determining degree of disability
+- determination of level of disability

-4. Access and utilize appropriate information systems to ascertain information about health system and community resources.
+5. Use of appropriate information systems to ascertain information about health system and community resources.

-7. Consider the cost-effectiveness of the management plan.
+8. Cost-effectiveness of the management plan.